Petr Ginz: Diary

 Before his transport, Ginz wrote a diary between 1941 and 1942 about his life.
 This diary, written in a matter-of-fact way, has been compared to that of Anne Frank.
-This diary was lost but found and published by his sister Eva (now Chava Pressburger) as Diary of My Brother.
+This diary was lost but found and published by his sister Eva (later Chava Pressburger) as Diary of My Brother.
 It was published in Spanish, Catalan, and Esperanto, as well as the original Czech, and in English in April 2007 as The Diary of Petr Ginz 1941–1942.
 A review appeared in an issue of The New York Times dated Tuesday 10 April 2007.

 Drawing

 Israeli astronaut Ilan Ramon, whose mother and grandmother were survivors of Auschwitz, was asked by S. Isaac Mekel, director of development at the American Society for Yad Vashem, to take an item from Yad Vashem onto the American Space Shuttle Columbia.
 Ramon carried with him a copy of a drawing by Ginz of the planet Earth as seen from the Moon.
 The shuttle, while reentering Earth's atmosphere, broke apart on 1 February 2003, destroying the copy of Ginz's drawing on what would have been his 75th birthday.
 In 2018, 15 years after the Space Shuttle Columbia disaster, another copy was given by Yad Vashem to Ilan's widow, Rona, to give to astronaut Andrew Feustel.
 Feustel carried it to space during Expedition 56 in memory of Ginz and Ramon.
 Feustel's video message commemorating Holocaust Remembrance Day (Yom HaShoah) 2018/5778 featured the astronaut displaying Ginz's depiction of a view of Earth from the Moon.
 On February 1, 2020, Feustel gifted one of the copies of “Moon Landscape” brought to space to the Czech Center Museum Houston.

-Ginz's drawing and its fateful history have inspired other pieces of art.
-One example is the painting Variation on Petr Ginz's Moon Landscape (2008) by Panamanian artist Roberto Perez-Franco.